Algebraic law of local correlations in a driven Rydberg atomic system: Model and Method

-To explore the buildup of AF correlation, we employ the quench protocol shown in Fig.\,\ref{Fig1}\,(b) similar to the experiments \cite{1}.
-Starting with all atoms in $|g\rangle$, we slowly switch on $\Omega$ with a ramping-up time of $t_{\rm rise}$ until $\Omega = \Omega_{\rm max}$ with a negative constant detuning of $\delta_{0}$.
-Afterwards, we fix $\Omega$ with duration time $t_{\rm sweep}$ and modulate $\delta$ to increase linearly from $\delta_{0}$ to a positive value $\delta_{f}$ where the parameters come into the region of the AF phase.
-Subsequently, $\Omega$ is slowly switched off with a ramping-down time of $t_{\rm fall}$ while $\delta$ is unchanged.
-The buildup of the AF correlation in such process can be measured by the connected spin-spin correlation,
+To explore the buildup of AF correlations, we implement a quench protocol following the design of recent experiments \cite{Lienhard2018}, as shown in Fig.\,\ref{Fig1}\,(b).
+The protocol initiates with all atoms prepared in the $\vert g \rangle$ state.
+During the first stage, we ramp up the Rabi frequency $\Omega$ from zero to $\Omega_{\rm max}$ over a duration $t_{\rm rise} = 0.1 \mu s$, maintaining a constant negative detuning $\delta = \delta_{0}$.
+Subsequently, we hold $\Omega$ at $\Omega_{\rm max}$ for a time interval $t_{\rm sweep} = 0.5 \mu s$ while linearly sweeping the detuning from $\delta_{0}$ to a final positive value $\delta_{f}$, thereby driving the system into the AF phase.
+Finally, we ramp down $\Omega$ back to zero over a time $t_{\rm fall} = 0.1 \mu s$ while keeping $\delta$ fixed at $\delta_{f}$.
+The emergence of AF ordering throughout this sequence can be quantified through the connected spin-spin correlation

-where the sum is taken over atom pairs $(ij)$ that exist the same relative separations $\textbf r_{i} - \textbf r_{j} = (ka,la)$, and the numbers of these pairs in the lattice geometry is denoted as $N_{kl}$.
-Also $a$ denote the relavent separations between two atoms in horizontal and vertical directions in the system with nonuniform interactions.
-Nonuniform interactions between Rydberg atoms can be realized experimentally by controlling precisely the intensity and orientation of the external field besides adjusting the distance between two atoms \cite{29,30}.
+where $\langle n_{i} \rangle$ denotes the expectation value of the occupation number at site $i$, and the summation runs over all atom pairs with relative displacement $(ka,lb)$ in the 2D lattice.
+Here $a$ and $b$ are the lattice constants along orthogonal axes, and $N_{kl}$ counts the number of valid pairs for each displacement sector.
+The anisotropic interaction profile required for this measurement can be engineered through controlled positioning of Rydberg atoms using optical tweezers combined with dynamic regulation of external electric fields that modify the interaction tensor components \cite{Weber2017,Ravets2015}.

+We perform numerical simulations using the fourth-order Runge-Kutta method \cite{William1992} for various lattice geometries with periodic boundary conditions along the row.
+These geometries include the $2 \times n$ lattice, the cyclic lattice with a star, the hexagonal lattice and the octagonal lattice.
+Within the considered time scale, the numerical calculations reveal similar results for the connected correlation functions across different lattice lengths, e.g., $2 \times 8$, $2 \times 10$, and $2 \times 12$ in the $2 \times n$ lattice.
+The characteristic parameters in our simulations -- including the maximum Rabi frequency $\Omega_{\rm max}/(2\pi) \approx 1.8 \, \rm MHz$, final detuning $\delta_{f}/(2\pi) \in [1,5] \, \rm MHz$, and interaction strengths $U_{1}/h = 2.8 \, \rm MHz$ along principal axes -- are directly adopted from the Rydberg quantum simulator implementation in Ref.\,\cite{Lienhard2018}, with complete numerical values tabulated in Table\,\ref{table}.
+The analytic results for different lattice geometries are shown in Appendix \ref{SM1}.